jazzband/django-oauth-toolkit/docs/tutorial/tutorial_01.rst

 :term:`Authorization Server` and gets access to some sort of backoffice where she can register her application, which will act as a :term:`Client` (or :term:`Application` in the Django OAuth Toolkit lingo).
 Let's perform exactly this operation.
-In the admin, section `Oauth2_Provider`, add an Application instance.
+Point your browser to `http://localhost:8000/o/applications/` and add an Application instance.
 `Client id` and `Client Secret` are automatically generated, you have to provide the rest of the informations:

  * `User`: the owner of the Application (tipically a developer), could be the current logged in user.